 This type of activity not only engages the student’s intellect and creativity but also promotes confidence, leadership, and the ability to think critically and analytically under pressure.

 Paving the Way for Experiential Learning Theory Sucess

-With experiential learning theory, students are able to gain a better understanding of their world by taking what they have learned and applying it to their own lives.
+With experiential education, students are able to gain a better understanding of their world by taking what they have learned and applying it to their own lives.
 While this may involve some trial and error, these experiences can ultimately help students develop a better understanding of what they are studying and how it can be applied to their own lives.

 By allowing students to choose how they learn instead of following a strict list of guidelines, students will not only feel more engaged in the material but also feel as though they have a deeper connection to the lessons being taught.
 This type of learning can benefit students throughout their lives- even if they may not realize it at first.

 The more that learning can be personalized, the more beneficial it will be for everyone involved.
 It is time to change how we teach our students so that they are able to take on the world with confidence!